aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

  *   Complexity: Linear.
 Specifically O(nnz(A) + max(n_row,n_col))
  ```

- So this algorithm saves us from sorting the source node indices.
+ So this algorithm saves us from sorting the source node indices, which is rather expensive.
 Also, it handles duplicated entries, which might be a little bit confusing because the `scipy.sparse.coo_array` methods `tocsr` and `tocsc` do not.
 This means that duplicate entries are probably removed, by adding them together, downstream from this function in SciPy.
 Finally, the algorithm complexity is given.
 In our case, that would be:

 $$O(|E| + |V|) $$